guides

 #Configure Magic with OIDC

-When we generated our Magic application using the make-magic CLI, it defaults to using the OAuth module.
+When we generated our Magic application using the make-scoped-magic-app CLI, it defaults to using the OAuth module.
 We will need to replace that with the OIDC extension.
 We do this because we will need to expose the loginWithOIDC method provided by Magic so we can instruct Magic that the users will be logging in with custom auth provider.

 In src/components/magic/MagicProvider.tsx, replace the current code with the following: